Floraville

 AreaSearch assessment of residential development drivers sees a low level of activity in Floraville, placing the area among the bottom 25% of areas assessed nationally

-Floraville experienced limited development activity between 2016-2020 with an average of two approvals per year, resulting in 14 dwellings over this five-year period.
-This low level reflects its rural nature where development is driven by local housing needs rather than broader market demand.
-The small number of approvals means individual projects can significantly impact annual growth and relativity statistics.
+Floraville experienced limited development activity between 2014 and 2018, with an average of two approvals per year resulting in 14 dwellings over this five-year period.
+This low level of development reflects the rural nature of the area, where housing needs rather than market demand typically drive development.
+The small number of approvals can significantly impact annual growth and relativity statistics.

-Compared to Rest of NSW and national patterns, Floraville shows significantly less construction activity.
-New building activity was equally split between detached houses (50%) and attached dwellings (50%), marking a shift from the existing 89% house dominance, suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
-The area has approximately 300 people per dwelling approval, indicating a low density market.
-With population projections showing stability or decline, Floraville is expected to have reduced housing demand pressures, benefiting potential buyers.
+Floraville had less construction activity compared to Rest of NSW during this time, with activity levels also below national patterns.
+Between 2014 and 2018, new building activity consisted of 50% detached houses and 50% attached dwellings, marking a significant shift from the existing housing pattern of 89% houses.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Floraville had approximately 300 people per dwelling approval during this period, indicating a low density market.
+With population projections showing stability or decline, housing demand pressures in Floraville are expected to remain reduced, benefiting potential buyers.

 With population projections showing stability or decline, Floraville should see reduced housing demand pressures, benefiting potential buyers.